Aligning Few-Step Diffusion Models with Dense Reward Difference Learning: Experiments

-\textbf{Effect of discounted returns.} We then evaluate SDPO with different discount factors: $\gamma = 0.99$, $0.9$, and $1$, along with a variation that directly uses rewards without returns.
-As shown in the right plot of \cref{fig:ablation1}, SDPO with $\gamma = 0.99$ achieves the best performance in step generalization.
+\textbf{Effect of discounted returns.} We then evaluate SDPO with different discount factors: $\gamma = 0.99$, $0.9$, and $1$, along with a variant that directly uses rewards without returns.
+As shown in the right plot of Fig.~\ref{fig:ablation1}, SDPO with $\gamma = 0.99$ achieves the best performance in sample efficiency.

-\textbf{Effect of per-step-prompt normalization.} We also compare the per-step-prompt normalization strategy in SDPO with two alternatives: (1) \textit{per-prompt normalization}, which normalizes rewards on a per prompt basis, and (2) \textit{global normalization}, which simply normalizes rewards across all samples.
-The left plot in \cref{fig:ablation2} shows both alternatives underperform our per-step-prompt normalization.
+\textbf{Effect of per-step-prompt normalization.} We also compare the per-step-prompt normalization strategy in SDPO with two alternatives: (1) \textit{per-prompt normalization}, which normalizes rewards on a per-prompt basis, and (2) \textit{global normalization}, which simply normalizes rewards across all samples.
+The left plot in Fig.~\ref{fig:ablation2} shows both alternatives underperform our per-step-prompt normalization.
+However, the per-prompt normalization variant still outperforms baseline methods, which also use per-prompt normalization, indicating that our dense reward strategy is reliable on its own.

-\textbf{Effect of stepwise importance weighting.} We further analyze the impact of stepwise importance weighting in SDPO with different decay factors: $\lambda = 0.99$, $0.9$, and $1$, as well as a variation that applies weights in a \textit{reverse} order.
-As shown in the middle plot of \cref{fig:ablation2}, SDPO with $\lambda = 0.99$ achieves the best step generalization performance.
+\textbf{Effect of temporal importance weighting.} We further analyze the impact of temporal importance weighting in SDPO with different decay factors: $\lambda = 0.99$, $0.9$, and $1$, as well as a variant that applies weights in a \textit{reverse} order.
+The middle plot in Fig.~\ref{fig:ablation2} shows that SDPO with $\lambda = 0.99$ yields the best performance, while removing weighting ($\lambda = 1$) or applying reverse weighting degrades performance.
+Nonetheless, the variant with no weighting still outperforms baseline methods, further confirming the reliability of our dense reward strategy.

-\textbf{Effect of step-shuffled gradient updates.} Finally, we evaluate the impact of replacing step-shuffled updates in SDPO with two alternative strategies: (1) \textit{step-accumulated updates} and (2) \textit{stepwise updates without shuffling}.
-The right plot in \cref{fig:ablation2} shows both alternatives underperform our step-shuffled updates.
-Step-accumulated updates, by accumulating gradients over all denoising steps, lead to a significant decay in sample efficiency.
-Meanwhile, stepwise updates without shuffling demonstrate poor step generalization, likely due to overfitting to the fixed step order.
+\textbf{Effect of step-shuffled gradient updates.} Finally, we evaluate the impact of replacing step-shuffled updates in SDPO with two alternatives: (1) \textit{step-accumulated updates} and (2) \textit{stepwise updates without shuffling}.
+As shown in the right plot in Fig.~\ref{fig:ablation2}, step-accumulated updates, which accumulate gradients across all denoising steps before a single model update, reduce sample efficiency compared to our step-shuffled updates.
+Additionally, stepwise updates performed sequentially without shuffling the step order also exhibit reduced sample efficiency, due to overfitting to the fixed step order.